-WikiLeaks to US: Assange will turn himself in if you pardon Manning
+WikiLeaks' Julian Assange fails to overturn arrest warrant

 Pollack also said "the department publicly announced it was closing its criminal investigation of the handling of classified information by Hillary Clinton," as another development that justifies more transparency into the case against Assange.

 The Justice Department told CNN it was unaware of any deal being offered by Assange or his representatives.
-A spokesperson for the US Attorney's Office of the Eastern District of Virginia, where he would be prosecuted, had no comment.
+An official with the US Attorney's Office of the Eastern District of Virginia, where he would be prosecuted, had no comment.